 So I’m heading to Glastonbury Festival next week for the first time (!!!) and I feel like I’m pretty much the only person in the UK who has never been.
 The love for this festival is HUGE and the whole thing seems a little overwhelming/epic, right?
 How does one even prepare themselves for it?
-I asked my friend Kia, who has been before. if she had any advice to which she imparted the wise words: “don’t drink anything out of a wellington boot and don’t take any pills you find in the mud.”
+I know I really need a first timer’s Glastonbury guide, so I asked my friend Kia, who imparted the wise words: “Don’t drink anything out of a wellington boot and don’t take any pills you find in the mud.”
 It’s probably great advice for life in general but what about the UK’s (perhaps the world’s) biggest/best music festival?

 In the effort not to feel alone in popping my Glasto cherry, I reached out to the social media sphere to see who else is out there.
 Turns out, there’s loads of us!
 Yes, the lure of this iconic British festival is incredible!
 So much colour, majesty, scale and positive vibes give the impression that Glastonbury is something that you really must experience.
 And we all have unanswered questions – even those who have been to other music festivals before.
 So if you’re in need of a little expert advice, fear not!
 I have gathered a bunch of seasoned Glastonbury goers to answer your key questions and shed a little extra light on what to expect next week.
-You can thank me later.
+So here is my first timer’s Glastonbury guide – you can thank me later.

 3. Showers Seemingly my friends aren’t that into showering.
 “I took one when someone shoved me in a stream once but can’t remember the state of it, so it was probably ok.
 Better than being covered in piss/mud, regardless” recalls Neil.
 Art director Alùn suggests taking “wet wipes for all the important areas”, whilst Katie recommends filling up a big bottle of water and having a shower in your undies outside.
 “No queue and the cold water isn’t that bad.
 It’s also so much better than no shower – having a wash in the morning makes every day feel like the first day at Glasto rather than the longest hangover known to man.”
 If after a few days, you REALLY need to clean up your act, Lucy suggests you “visit the naked sauna in the Healing Fields, guaranteed to revive you.”